ScilifelabDataCentre/OrderPortal/README.md

 In addition, the needs of other similar scientific facilities operating within the same organisation require a solution.
-This system allows independent facilities to handle their own orders, using a common database for user accounts.
+This system can be instantiated for any number of facilities, using the same database of user accounts.

-The design of the order form setup is such that this software system should be applicable to other areas; there is nothing that is hardcoded for scientific or genomics data per se.
+The design of the order form setup must allow its application to other domains; there is nothing that is hardcoded for scientific or genomics data per se.
 The form content must be easy to change, and previously submitted orders must not be affected by such changes, unless explicitly requested.

 We are striving to keep the design as general as possible, given the requirements of the fundamental task.